-If any of these options seems too complicated to execute, or the idea of dealing with the IRS and outstanding debt presents difficulty, Jackson Hewitt’s Tax Debt Resolution Services provides a full suite of options to effectively manage IRS debt.
+If any of these options seems too complicated to execute, or the idea of dealing with the IRS and outstanding debt presents difficulty, Jackson Hewitt’s Tax Resolution Services provides a full suite of options to effectively manage IRS issues.

 How Jackson Hewitt can help

-Jackson Hewitt’s Tax Debt Specialists have a wide variety of tools to manage tax debt.
-Whether simple or complex, our Tax Debt Specialists are trained to work directly with the IRS and keep our clients updated throughout the process.
-Contact us to learn about our debt resolution process and see how committed Jackson Hewitt is to working hard for the hardest working.
+Jackson Hewitt’s team has a wide variety of tools to manage tax issues.
+Whether simple or complex, our team is trained to work directly with the IRS and keep our clients updated throughout the process.
+Contact us to learn about our resolution process and see how committed Jackson Hewitt is to working hard for the hardest working.